 The reflection of lighting in mirrors helps to give a natural lighting feel to the room.
 Large mirrors can make a big impact, but you can also make a collage of smaller mirrors to add a light source reflector.

 7. Upcycle old window frames & turn them into art.

 Using old window frames on the wall with some added artistic creation.
-Personal touches make these windows conversation starters when guests are over.
+Personal touches make these rooms without windows a conversation starter when guests are over.

-If you found this post helpful in any way, let me know in the comments below and pinning this post to your Pinterest boards.
+If you found this post helpful in any way, let me know in the comments below and pin this post to your Pinterest boards.